hosseinim018/zero/README.md

 # Zero

 The "zero" batch script is a utility that allows you to create files and directories in the Windows command prompt.
+Zero is a command line utility written in batch script that allows you to create, delete, and rename files and directories.
+It provides a simple and straightforward way to perform these operations using command line arguments.

 ## Running Zero Script in the Background